Elder Guidance & Support

 By strengthening these relationships through shared empathy of the needs for children,FNHC will provide guidance to elders with contacting the First Nations Health Consortium to initiate the Jordan’s Principle application for their grandchild’s needs, and can offer support with the process alongside the Regional Service Coordinators.

-Beatrice Little Mustache has been instrumental helping First Nations children and families with the First Nations Health Consortium since 2018.
+Dr. Beatrice Little Mustache has been instrumental helping First Nations children and families with the First Nations Health Consortium since 2018.
+She has served for over 40 years in various positions in the field of child and adult welfare at all levels of government – band, municipal, provincial and federal.
 In her new role as a Specialized Service Coordinator, she will be enhancing the relationships with Elders in their own communities and engage in discussions to increase understanding of Jordan’s Principle.
+She has received a Honorary Doctorate Degree from the University of British Columbia (UBC) in 2023.

-She is an honoured Piikani Member and a resident of the Piikani Nation.
+She is an honored Piikani Member and a resident of the Piikani Nation.
 Beatrice is a proud mother of five children, eight grandchildren, and thirteen great grandchildren.

 She was employed with Provincial Child Protection for seventeen years, designated First Nation foster care for ten years and Band Designate seven years.
 She is currently a Board Chair for the Peigan Board of Education in Treaty 7.